Hardworking, resilient and coachable.

 “Kopp is an edge defender with a defensive back speed.
 He is big enough to play in the box and fast enough to play in deep zones.
 He is good in the open field as a tackler and doesn’t allow blockers to engage him in pursuit.
 He can run well with slots and backs and play physical with tight ends.
 Kopp is well suited as an in the box safety or as a hybrid linebacker.
 We see him as Power 5 player.”

-Johanna Van Arkel, a sports psychologist for Blue 57, evaluated Kopp from a psychological perspective.
+Johanna Van Arkel, who works in sports psychology for Blue 57, evaluated Kopp from a psychological perspective.

 “He has grown up in a family that lives and breathes football and sports competition.
 Cody wants to follow in his dad’s footsteps both on and off the field.
 His older sister runs track at University of Georgia.
 Cody also runs track during the off season.
 Being an athlete is ingrained in the Kopp’s genetics.
 They know the drill.”